f4exb/sdrangel/plugins/channeltx/modssb/readme.md

 16b.5: Register dash key

 Click on the button and while selected type a character or character and modifier (Shift + key for example) to select which key is used for dashes.
-The key or key sequence appears next (here dot `.`)
+The key or key sequence appears next (here minus sign `-`)

 <h3>17: Audio file path</h3>